 Hello and welcome to my blog.
-In this installment I will be building a frame to house the art of Utagawa Kunisada, Ukiyo-e artist of 19th century Japan.
-Ukiyo-e are compositions consisting of a series of woodblocks, one for each color, which when applied to paper form a complete image.
+In this installment I will be framing the art of Utagawa Kunisada, Ukiyo-e artist of 19th century Japan.
+Ukiyo-e are compositions created by using a series of woodblocks, one for each color, which when applied to paper form a completed image.

 This print is one of a series entitled Modern Mirror Reflections, the mirror in this case is a sake cup and the image reflecting toward us is that of a Kabuki actor playing the part of Nuregami Chogoro.
 Nuregami Chogoro is one of the main characters in Futatsu Chocho Kuruwa Nikki, or “Two Butterflies of the Pleasure Quarter”.
 The title of the play pokes fun at the subjects, sumo wrestlers, whose last names both begin with “cho” a word which sounds similar to butterfly in Japanese.
 What could be further from a butterfly than a sumo wrestler?

 Courtesans and their patrons were often the subject of Ukiyo-e, which played a large part in the popular culture of Edo period Japan.

 As a woodworker I find a special attraction to Ukiyo-e and especially the woodblock carvings required to print it.
 In this image in particular details stand out such as the hair line, which is represented by individually carved lines, each less than .010″ thick and less than .020″ apart.
 The carvings also include detailed patterns on the large color sections of the subject’s kimono.